datmo/datmo/README.md

 5. Congrats!
 You just created your first snapshot :) Now run an ls command for snapshots to see your first snapshot.

         $ datmo snapshot ls

-## Project Templates
-In the `/templates` folder we have templates for those who will be starting their projects from scratch.

-Each folder includes a set of files that are not required by datmo but that augment your project and may be useful as you start new projects.

 ## How it works
 ### Project Structure